727800350/note/cs/cxx_topic/effective_modern_c++.md

 }
 ```
 The standardization Committe is way ahead of such programmers when it comes to this kind of optimization.
-It was recognized long ago that the "copying" version of makeWidget can avoid the need to copy the local variable w by constructing it the memory allocated for the function's return value.
+It was recognized long ago that the "copying" version of makeWidget can avoid the need to copy the local variable w by constructing it in the memory allocated for the function's return value.
 This is also known as the **return value optimization(RVO)**, and it's been expressly blessed by the C++ Standard with two conditions:

 1. The type of the local object is the same as that returned by the function